ImTheSquid/Tuxphones/README.md

 After the big Discord update in September 2022, the functionality of the plugin was completely broken.
 While we have tried to fix it as much as possible, it is still slightly inconsistent in reporting and integration so you may have to refresh Discord (Ctrl/Cmd+R) a few times to get it to load properly.

 ### Daemon
-While most of the daemon works properly, we can only transmit video to Discord at the moment.
-Code is present to transmit audio but we don't know why it's not working.
-To get a better look at the actual transmission code, look at our sister project [here](https://github.com/ImTheSquid/gst-webrtcredux).
+While most of the daemon works properly, we can only transmit video to Discord at the moment (through WebRTC).
+We are undergoing a transition from WebRTC to UDP transmission, so nothing transmits right now.
+To get a better look at the actual transmission code, look at our sister project [here](https://github.com/ImTheSquid/gst-discordsender).

 ### Contributions
-We are open to any contributions, especially regarding WebRTC.
+We are open to contributions, however the project is still not stable so things will break.
 We plan to make an API for extending to PipeWire and Wayland in the future once we have a MVP.

 ## Installation
 ### Prerequisites